bendiksolheim/monitor/README.md

 ![Screenshot of status page](./screenshot.png)

-Monitor services in your home lab for free, without all the enterprise hassle.
-Define the services you want to monitor, and Monitor queries them by HTTP according to the specified interval.
-Optionally report to [Healthchecks.io](https://healthchecks.io) to get notified by email when something is wrong.
+Monitor services in your home lab for free, without all that enterprise hassle.
+Define services you want to monitor, and Monitor queries them over HTTP according to a specified interval.
+Report to one of more of the [supported external services](#) when something is wrong.

 ## Configuration